Wasi34/Zero-Waste/README.md

 •	MySQL Database<br/>

 # Required Technologies
-1.Netbeans 8.2<br/>
+1. Netbeans 8.2<br/>
-2.Microsoft SQL Server Management Studio 2008<br/>
+2. Microsoft SQL Server Management Studio 2008<br/>

 # How to Install & Use
 Step 1: Download the zip file.<br/>
-Step 2: Execute the sql file in SQL server.<br/>
+Step 2: Execute the SQL file in the SQL server.<br/>
-Step 3: Connect your database with netbeans.<br/>
+Step 3: Connect your database with NetBeans.<br/>
 Step 4: Enjoy the project.